 Where to Buy Delicata Squash

-You can keep whole delicata squash at room temperature, or in a cool, dark cupboard, for about 10 days.
-Once you cut it open or cook it, keep it in the fridge for 3 to 4 days or in the freezer for up to 3 months.
+You can keep whole delicata squash at room temperature, or in a cool, dark spot like the pantry, for about 10 days.
+Once it is cut open or cooked, the squash will keep in the fridge for 3 to 4 days or in the freezer for up to 3 months.

 Nutrition and Benefits